 API

-Notably, array and nested data types aren’t available in the data type drop-down during field creation.
+Notably, array and nested data types aren’t available in the data type drop-down during field creation in the Data Schema Management screen.

 -